Mcordova6/Cyclistic_case_study_analysis/README.md

 # Cyclistic Case Study Analysis
 This repository showcases my end-to-end workflow for the capstone project in the Google Data Analytics Certificate program.
-It reflects how I applied the key stages of the data analysis process (ask, prepare, process, analyze, share, and act) using tools like Google Drive, BigQuery, SQL, and Tableau Public to derive actionable insights.
+It reflects how I applied the key stages of the data analysis process (ask, prepare, process, analyze, share, and act) using tools like SQL and Tableau Public to derive actionable insights.

 ## Table of Contents
 [Introduction](#introduction)